This is one of those amazing recipes that use Miracle Whip. This is a delicious spud recipe that you could eat week long!

 You can make the potatoes and marinade days ahead of time, threading (if you’d like) when you have time and then just throwing them on the grill when you are ready.

-In a separate bowl, whisk together Miracle Whip through fine sea salt.
+- In a separate bowl, whisk together Miracle Whip through fine sea salt and the reserved water.
 Pour over potatoes and toss to cover.